mikaelweill/documenso/voice-signature.md

    - ✅ Recording timestamp stored in `voiceSignatureCreatedAt`
    - ✅ Transcription stored in `voiceSignatureTranscript` field
    - ✅ Additional metadata stored in `voiceSignatureMetadata` field
+   - ✅ Fixed metadata transmission to ensure proper storage in the database

 ## Verification Strategy